Did you know the best tool for a creative is an idea journal?

 A recent study, led by Frontiers in Psychology, discovered that some brain regions are more active when people complete a task by hand, and not on a keyboard.
 Those regions relate not only to the learning process but also to creativity.

 If you think about it, when you write something on paper, you remember it better.
-In fact, this is the first method of studying we all use at the beginning of our school record.
+This is the first method of studying we all use at the beginning of our school record.

 Other studies, led by Pam A. Muller and Daniel M. Oppenheimer, proved that writing on paper is much better than writing on a keyboard.
 It seems like the act of writing stimulates the cognitive part of the brain, forcing it to work for us.